Timeline (local time)

 - Video URL – maximum 3 mins

-- Demo URL (Optional)
+- Demo URL (Optional but recommended)

 - Spend some time reviewing:

-- awards to identify some common themes of award categories
+- Challenges to identify some common themes

-- the Official Data list which includes featured data from sponsors and open government data portals
+- The Official Data list which includes featured data from sponsors and open government data portals

 - Identify the focus of your investigation and project